 The main reason I quit is that it had led me to a constant restrict/binge cycle that I couldn't break.
 Being someone with a history of what I believe to be disordered eating, I recognized that this wasn't good.
-I realized that because my carbs were so restrictive, that whenever I would have something over my “limit” I would consider it cheating, which mentally led to a binge.
+I realized that because my carbs were so restrictive, whenever I would have something over my “limit” I would consider it cheating, which mentally led to a binge.
 And if you know anything about keto, cheating means that it can take days to get back into ketosis.

-I started to do a lot of research about eating a more “normal” diet, and I've settled on a balanced diet which includes whole grains, lots of fruits and veggies, and healthy fats while maintaining a calorie count conducive to weight loss.
-I was terrified of gaining weight at first, but I am happy to have maintained my current weight and even begin to see a tip downward on the scale.
+I started to do a lot of research about eating a more “normal” diet, and I've settled on a balanced diet that includes whole grains, lots of fruits and veggies, and healthy fats while maintaining a calorie count conducive to weight loss.
+I was terrified of gaining weight at first, but I am happy to have maintained my current weight and even begin to see a tip down on the scale.

 Even if this ends up being my maintenance weight (I've yo-yo'd in the same weight range for nearly a year), I'm happy with that.
 I no longer feel deprived.
 In fact, when I eat a balanced diet rich in satiating foods, I haven't even been experiencing intense cravings!

-For instance, I've been eating oats with fruit and yogurt for breakfast, whole grain pitas with meat and cheese for lunch, plates full of veggies and fruit or nuts for snacks, and meat or beans and quinoa, brown rice, or potatoes for supper.
+For instance, I've been eating oats with fruit and yogurt for breakfast, whole-grain pitas with meat and cheese for lunch, plates full of veggies and fruit or nuts for snacks, and meat or beans and quinoa, brown rice, or potatoes for supper.
 The best part is that I can indulge or eat alongside my friends and family without it leading to a full-blown binge.

 I definitely still root for and support those who are doing keto, especially those who were inspired by my own story.